 Running Habit 5: Applying CBD Pain Relief Cream

 Game-changer: Using CBD cream on sore muscles before running and after can make you feel better…instantly!
 I was given several to try from my doctor.
 I found Good For Pain Relief CBD cream to be the most effective on my injured hamstring and plantar fasciitis.
 During runs, it helped me run pain-free longer and it immediately relieved pain after.
-But please note, this does not help heal injuries and should not be used to “ignore” an injury.
+But please note, there is no concrete evidence for humans (just rats) that CBD helps heal injuries but it does relieve pain.
+This should not be used to “ignore” an injury.
 It’s best used on familiar and bothersome niggles that you know aren’t going to worsen.
 Note: Get 15% off with code MOTHERRUNNERS15.

 Running Habit 6: Taking regular Epsom salt baths